tayfuntuna/children_books/README.md

 # dataset
-This repo holds some of the txt version of some
+This repo holds the txt version of some
 - famous children_books
 - movie subtitles